-Virtual reality (VR) is a computer-generated simulation of a three-dimensional environment that can be interacted with using specialized equipment, such as a headset and controllers.
-Augmented reality (AR) overlays digital information onto the real world, typically viewed through a smartphone or tablet.
-Mixed reality (MR) combines elements of both VR and AR, allowing digital objects to interact with the real world in real-time.
+Virtual reality (VR) is a computer-generated simulation of a three-dimensional environment that can be interacted with using specialised equipment, such as a headset and controllers.
+Augmented reality (AR) overlays digital information in the real world, typically viewed through a smartphone or tablet.
+Mixed reality (MR) combines elements of both VR and AR, allowing digital objects to interact with the real world in real time.
 These technologies are transforming the way we learn and work, providing immersive and engaging experiences for employees.

 The benefits of using VR, AR, and MR for employee training are numerous.
 These technologies provide a safe and controlled environment for employees to practice and learn new skills, without the risk of real-world consequences.
-They also offer a more engaging and immersive experience, which can lead to better retention of information and increased motivation to learn.
-Additionally, these technologies can be used to train employees in complex or dangerous situations, such as emergency response or hazardous materials handling, without putting them at risk.
+They also offer a more engaging and immersive experience.
+This can lead to better retention of information and increased motivation to learn.
+Additionally, these technologies can be used to train employees in complex or dangerous situations.
+For example, emergency response or hazardous materials handling.
 Overall, the use of VR, AR, and MR in employee training can lead to more effective and efficient learning, resulting in better job performance and increased productivity.

 While VR, AR, and MR training offer many benefits, there are also some challenges and considerations to keep in mind.
 One major challenge is the cost of implementing these technologies, which can be significant.
 Additionally, not all employees may be comfortable or familiar with using VR, AR, or MR, which could lead to resistance or difficulty in adoption.
 It’s also important to ensure that the training content is relevant and effective, and that it aligns with the organization’s overall goals and objectives.
 Finally, it’s crucial to provide ongoing support and resources for employees to continue learning and using these technologies effectively.

 Network Rail wanted to explore how training could be delivered differently to normal practices.
-Some aims of the exploration include being innovative but practical, enhancing user experience and engagement, and reducing costs on delivery, logistics and materials.
+Some aims of the exploration include being innovative but practical, enhancing user experience and engagement.
+But also reducing costs on delivery, logistics and materials.
 The outcome of this project was that Network Rail were able to give employees the knowledge and understanding of potential safety issues when working trackside, provide a safe training environment, and also assess the use of Virtual Reality as a training tool.